 - Shape sorting toys promote tactile engagement and foster shape and color recognition.

-- Simple peg puzzles promote fine motor skills, teach organization and familiarize children with the ABC’s, 123’s, and object names.
+- Wooden puzzles with easy-grasp handles – and matching pictures shown under the pieces – promote fine motor skills, teach organization and familiarize children with shapes, plus animals and other objects.

 - A sturdy push toy lets toddlers feel more confident when walking, with motion-activated sound and spinning colors.

 As your child grows, recognize and support his or her talents and help them develop.
 The whole person will naturally thrive.

 - Games engage the whole family while teaching basic strategy.